CREATING A WILDER FUTURE

 WHAT INGLEBOROUGH COULD LOOK LIKE

 Through planting trees and restoring woodland we are helping to keep carbon in the ground and out of the atmosphere.
 However, the real star of the show is blanket bog – one of the UK’s most powerful carbon stores.

 This habitat could unlock the secret to reducing our carbon emissions.
 But unfortunately, most of the UK’s blanket bog has been damaged or degraded, causing harmful carbon to be released into the atmosphere.

 This makes what we’re doing at Ingleborough so vital in tackling the climate crisis.
 By protecting and restoring one of our rarest, most precious habitats, we can put nature at the heart of climate action.

 We welcome volunteers to Wild Ingleborough to help with a wide variety of practical tasks ranging from tree planting to butterfly surveying.

 Long-term volunteer opportunities currently available at Wild Ingleborough can be seen here.

-We need lots of help planting trees over the Autumn and Winter.
-Check out our Wild Ingleborough tree planting days and book your place here.
+We need lots of help with a variety of practical tasks over the coming months.
+Check out our Wild Ingleborough Practical Conservation Days and book your place here.